Skip to main content

 Cysticercosis

 Taeniasis: Introduction Taeniasis is caused by intestinal infection with the adult tapeworm: Taenia saginata (from cattle) or Taenia solium (from pigs).
 Taenia asiatica causes taeniasis in Asia.
-T. solium takes two distinct forms in the human host: Taeniasis: Tapeworm infection of the gut lumen.
-Cysticercosis: Infection of tissues with larval…
+T. solium takes two distinct forms in the human host: Taeniasis : Tapeworm infection of the gut lumen.
+Cysticercosis : Infection of tissues…

 First Language Use and Bilingualism